williamsnider/FLIR_camera/README.md

 # FLIR_camera

-Code to run FLIR cameras with hardware trigger
+Code to save images from multiple hardware-triggered FLIR Blackfly S cameras.

+## Description

+The `record_multiple_cameras.py` script interfaces with connected FLIR Blackfly cameras.
+It creates an aquisition thread for each camera, which grabs images from the cameras buffer.
+It creates several saving threads for each camera, which saves the images at a rate faster than they are acquired.
+In our experimental setup, this script is able to save images generated from multiple cameras at maximum resolution and framerate (~360MB/s per camera).

 ## How to use

 First, update parameters.py to indicate the correct serial numbers of your cameras.
 Additionally, change the camera parameters (exposure, gain, etc) according to the setup.

-## Installation Instructions for Ubuntu 20.04
+#### Installation Instructions for Ubuntu 20.04

 Set up conda environment with python 3.8